kleinfreund/yet-another-color-picker/README.md

 ## Documentation

-### Properties
+### Attributes

-Most of the following properties can also be set via its corresponding attribute.
+In the following sections, the web component's [IDL and content attibutes](https://developer.mozilla.org/en-US/docs/Glossary/IDL#content_versus_idl_attributes), are documented.

-**Note**: Changing an attribute will be synced to its corresponding property; however, changing a property will *not* be synced to its corresponding attribute.
+**Note**: Setting a content attribute will be reflected by its corresponding IDL attribute; however, setting an IDL attribute will *not* be reflected by its corresponding content attribute.

 #### `alphaChannel`

-- **Description**: Whether to show input controls for a color’s alpha channel.
+- **Description**: Whether to show controls for a color’s alpha channel.
 If set to `'hide'`, the alpha range input and the alpha channel input are hidden, the “Copy color” button will copy a CSS color value without alpha channel, and the object emitted in a `color-change` event will have a `cssColor` property value without alpha channel.
 - **Type**: `'show' | 'hide'`
 - **Required**: `false`
 - **Default**: `'show'`
-- **Attribute**: `alpha-channel`
+- **Content attribute**: `alpha-channel`
 - **Usage**:

 	JavaScript: